Books

 A guidebook with color photos & descriptions of more than 400 flowers in “The Natural State” and organized by color.

-Moore, Dwight M., Trees of Arkansas, 3rd edition, Issued by the Arkansas Forestry Commission, no ISBN.
+Moore, Dwight M. 2014.
+Trees of Arkansas.
+8th Edition, edited by Eric Sundell.
+Arkansas Forestry Commission.
+No ISBN.
 Library of Congress number 74-622532.
-Might try college bookstores.

 Moderately technical, but useful for serious beginners as well as more experienced enthusiasts.
 Dwight Moore, in addition to his own publications and books, taught several of the other authors in this list and is one of the giants of Arkansas botany.